platformsh/platformsh-docs/use-platform/use-SSH.md

     don't add one).
 5. Click 'Save'.

 That's it!
 You're all set.
-Now you'll be able to use Git \<git\> on Platform, and able to SSH into any environment's \<environments\> web server.
+Now you'll be able to use Git on Platform, and able to SSH into any environment's web server.

 ![Add SSH key to Marketplace](/use-platform/images/ssh-addkeytomarketplace.png)

 ## SSH to your Web Server

-Just under the Environment name, in the ui\_overview, there is a link you can hover to copy the SSH URL of that environment \<environments\>.
+Just under the Environment name, in the Web Interface, there is a link you can hover to copy the SSH URL of that environment .

 1. Open your Platform.sh Web Interface
 2. Hover the `Access info` link